yuvalgrofman/Ass_Two/README.md

 receiving the predicted types and writing them to a file.
 The server and the client communicate using the TCP protocol.

+The client is in another github repository and can be found [here](https://github.com/OldRimStalker/Ass_Two_Client).

 ## Running The Whole Project

 In order to run the project, the user must first run the server according to the instructions in the server's README.md